 What happens when a corporation tries to redirect the efficient machine toward the inherently inefficient activity of learning and seeking insight?

-Only when an emergent strategy is instituted can you enable your team members tasked to innovation projects to address opportunities, test assumptions, learn based on data and findings, and iterate in a way that leads to meaningful, radical innovation — not merely the illusion of innovation.
+Only when an emergent strategy is put in place can you enable your team members tasked to innovation projects to address opportunities, test assumptions, learn based on data and findings, and iterate in a way that leads to meaningful, radical innovation — not merely the illusion of innovation.